-Everyone is protected from unreasonable search and seizure by the constitutions of both Texas and the U.S. This means that without a warrant, the police cannot search your home or car; they cannot take your property (including your cell phone); they cannot draw blood.
+Both the Texas and the U.S. Constitutions protect all of us from unreasonable search and seizure.
+If the police do not have a warrant, they cannot search your home or car; they cannot take your property (including your cell phone); they cannot draw blood.

 You are also not required to speak to police or answer questions without an attorney present.
-Houston criminal defense attorneys strongly recommend being polite when dealing with police, but do not answer questions and simply request to speak with your attorney.
+Houston criminal defense attorney Lisa Shapiro Strauss strongly recommends being polite when dealing with police, but advises anyone who is being questioned to not answer and simply request to speak with your attorney.

 Another common mistake of people charged with a criminal offense is trying to clear up matters with the complaining witness.
-Unfortunately, no matter how good your intentions are, speaking with the person who filed a complaint to try to get them to drop the charges can result in a charge of witness tampering.
+Unfortunately, no matter how good your intentions are, this is a bad idea.
+Speaking with the person who filed a complaint to try to get them to drop the charges can result in a charge of witness tampering.

-In many cases, the continue with a charge is also already out of the witness’ hands.
-Once the complaint is pending, it is the prosecutor who decides to move forward, sometimes even if the crime “victim” decides they don’t want to proceed.
+In many cases, the decision on whether to continue with a criminal charge is also already out of the witness’ hands.
+Once the complaint is pending, it is the prosecutor who decides to move forward.
+Sometimes they will do so even if the crime “victim” decides they don’t want to proceed.

 Requesting an attorney right away is the best possible step you can take in a criminal case, and going to court without an experienced criminal defense lawyer is one of the biggest mistakes you can make.
 The Texas criminal justice system is complex and always changing.
 It’s important to have a professional represent your interests.